cjom/libretro_cores_armv7-neon-hf/README.md

-# libretro_cores_linux_armhf
-Use github actions and Lakka repository to compile libretro cores for armhf devices.
+Use github actions and Lakka repository to compile libretro cores for armv7-neon-hf devices.
 One possible use is update Lakka or Batocera cores.

-Download the available cores in folder cores_armhf
+Download the available cores in folder cores_armv7-neon-hf

 Cores building:
+  - fbneo_libretro.so
+  - mame2003_plus_libretro.so
   - mamearcade_libretro.so (renamed mame_libretro.so)